project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

 - Teach
 - Test

 Each of these categories corresponds to a stage or intent of the learning process or methodology that is used by tutors to impart knowledge of the subject.
 For example, a tutor intends to educate learners of a concept through a game.
-When the tutor creates the game, the category of the resource (the game) is, **Play**.
-Similarly, if a tutor creates a story to enhance the reading skills of learners, the category of the resource (the story) is, **Read**.
+When the tutor creates the game, the category of the resource (the game) is **Play**.
+Similarly, if a tutor creates a story to enhance the reading skills of learners, the category of the resource (the story) is **Read**.

 This page details how to create resources using the inbuilt content editor.